Aspen Medical: Ukraine

 Aspen Medical has partnered with the US-based Henry M. Jackson Foundation for the Advancement of Military Medicine to undertake a study into Ukraine's combat casualty care and the lessons learnt from the first large-scale conflict fought between two countries in Europe since World War II.
 This work has been commissioned by the US Department of Defense, with the findings supporting Ukraine's medical capabilities through data analysis and training and developing lessons for US and allied forces.

 Somalia

-Aspen Medical has been operating in Somalia since December 2022 under contract to the United Nations Assistance Mission in Somalia (UNSOM).
-The company provides staff to the hospital at Mogadishu Airport and clinical services at the UN Support Office in Somalia.
+Aspen Medical provides healthcare services to the UN Support Office in Somalia (UNSOS) in Mogadishu.

 Papua New Guinea

-Aspen Medical operates a general practice clinic in Port Moresby.
-The clinic includes a low-dependency day ward and on-site x-ray, pharmaceutical and laboratory capabilities.
-The clinic conducts primary health and occupational health services with the ability to conduct minor surgical procedures.
+Aspen Medical operates a general practice clinic in Port Moresby and a medical centre in Lihir in the New Ireland Province.

 Haiti

 Aspen Medical is subcontracted by Amentum to operate a Role 2 Field Hospital in Port-au-Prince in support of the Multinational Security Support Mission in Haiti.

 Corporate social impact

 In 2022, Aspen Medical provided 8 jobs for people from socially disadvantaged backgrounds living in the Koroipita community in Fiji.
 These opportunities fall under the organisation's plan to employ 20% of its non-clinical workforce from people with disabilities and from disadvantaged backgrounds.

 In February 2024, Aspen Medical and its charitable organisation, Aspen Medical Foundation, funded a prosthetic limb plus all travel and accommodation expenses for 8-year-old Fijian schoolchild Elenoa Gukiwasa.
 The child had lost her left arm following a traffic accident involving a school bus near Lautoka Hospital in June 2023.

 On 8 February 2024, Alcoa Foundation announced a partnership with Aspen Medical Foundation to provide prosthetic limbs and specialized rehabilitation training in Ukraine.
 Alcoa Foundation has provided funding of US$330,000 to Aspen Medical Foundation to work closely with First Medical Union (FMU) on the Unbroken project which provides services including reconstructive surgery, orthopedics, robotic prosthetics, and comprehensive physical, psychological, and psychosocial rehabilitation.

 On 16 February 2024, the Australian College of Nursing (ACN) announced the 22 recipients of the ‘Bullwinkel Scholarships’ on the anniversary of the massacre on Bangka Island, Indonesia, on 16 February 1942.
 The scholarships carry the names of the 21 nurses who died and the sole survivor, Lt Col Vivian Bullwinkel.
 The scholarship in the name of Lt Col Bullwinkel has been funded by the Aspen Medical Foundation.